Production Company – Sher Films

 Producer and Cast Member

-Alex is a late forties gay Punjabi Sikh man from suburban Vancouver.
-His Indian name is Amar.
-He speaks about his coming out journey and the reactions of his parents, including the backlash he experienced from the community when he came out publicly as a gay Sikh.
-Alex is the Founder of a non-profit for queer South Asians and friends called Sher Vancouver.
+Alex is his nickname and Amar is his birth name and the name he uses in the documentary.
+Amar is a late forties gay Punjabi Sikh man from suburban Vancouver.
+He speaks about his coming out journey and the reactions of his parents, including the disapproval he got from certain segments of the broader Punjabi Sikh community, when he came out publicly as a gay Sikh.
+Amar is the Founder of a non-profit for queer South Asians and friends called Sher Vancouver.
 He is a distinguished social worker and counsellor.

 Alex has a Masters in Public Administration and Public Policy from the Department of Government at the London School of Economics.
 He has a Master of Social Work from Dalhousie University, as well as a Bachelor of Social Work from the University of British Columbia with a First Class Standing.